norbert-s/bookstore/README.md

 The normal user is only able to read logout functionality is also implemented

+Thymeleaf is used to dinamically present data being queried from the database, etc Spring data is being used, therefore in a local setup only the access to a database should be changed and then the app should start up automatically by creating the table and the schema

 currently because of heroku's issues it comes with a local setup(mysql, on heroku I am using postgre), because pushing the .jar to heroku and the procfile plus the database integration does not work right now.